sajivkumar/mathjax-angular/projects/mathjax-lib/README.md

 This library helps you implement the version 3 of Mathjax into any of your angular web application.

+## Compatibility

+`mathjax-angular` is now compatible with **Angular versions 14 and above**, ensuring broader usability across different Angular projects.
+This library has been tested and confirmed to work with Angular versions 14 through 17.

+While it is intended to be compatible with future Angular versions, if you encounter any issues with Angular versions newer than 17, please feel free to [raise an issue](9).

 ## Install

 Below are the steps you need to use this library.